N-Khalid/Group_4/README.md

 Our data came with train and test data already available.
 We trained our model by using the train dataset and splitting it into X_train, X_test, y_train and y_test.
 We reshaped and fit our split ensure we keep the same amount of columns between the two by using .reshape in the NumPy and sklearn libraries.

+We retrained our linear regression model with the LightGBM gradient boosting framework created by Microsoft.
+When comparing our measures of accuracy before and after retraining, we found using this framework helped lower the errors our model found.

 ### Model Matrix and Accuracy Scores

 Since we used a multiple linear regression model instead of a classification model, confusion matrix and final accuracy scores are not able to used.
 Instead we decided to use three other measures of accuracy/error: mean squared error, mean absolute error and root mean-square deviation.